TabularEditor/TabularEditorDocs/te3/tutorials/workspace-mode.md

 Tabular Editor suggests a new unique name for your workspace database, based on your Windows user name and the current date and time, but you are free to change this to a more meaningful name.

 After hitting OK, your new model is created and the workspace database is deployed and connected.
 At this point, hit save (Ctrl+S) to save your model as a Model.bim file.
-You may also choose the File > Save to Folder... menu option if you intend to store the model metadata in a version control system such as Git.
+You may also choose the File > Save to Folder... menu item if you intend to store the model metadata in a version control system such as Git.

 ![Save New To Folder](~/images/save-new-to-folder.png)